vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### How can we be whitelisted for `skipLandingPage`?

 See: [Is it possible to skip the landing page?](#is-it-possible-to-skip-the-landing-page)

+### Handling refunds on behalf of other stores

+It may be relevant for enterprise setup, omnichannel, multiple physical stores within the same chain to refund orders on behalf of other stores.

+**Pre requisites:**
+Stores or centralized system (e.g. from headquarter) must have access to all store credentials, or use [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#partner-keys).
+Stores must be able to search for `orderID` from other stores or request it from the centralized system.

+**User story:** A user buy a product from Store A.
+Customer visit Store B to refund some goods.
+Store B wants to be able to refund on behalf of Store A.

+**Problem:** Refunds can only be performed through the same sale unit where the payment origin from.

+**Recommended solutions:**

+**A:** If [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#partner-keys) is used for all stores
+Stores must be able to search for `orderID` from other stores.
+Cashier search and select `orderID` from Store A and click `refund`.
+**Technical:** Use [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#partner-keys) to authenticate, add `Merchant-Serial-Number` from Store A to the request header and original `orderID` to the [refund](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST) request.

+NB: With `partner keys`, do not let the cashier input `Merchant-Serial-Number` themselves.
+These must be locked and connected to the store selection to reduce risk of adding wrong store.

+**B:** If partner keys is not used
+In this case a centralized system need to store credentials from all sale units within the enterprise.
+Store B must be able to request a `refund` from the sentral system based on the original `orderID` and location for the order origin (Store A).
+**Technical:** Use Store A credentials to authenticate, add original `orderID` to the [refund](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST) request.

 ### Distance selling from a POS solution